-2.3 ISSUED BUT NOT YET EFFECTIVE HKFRSS
+2.3 ISSUED BUT NOT YET EFFECTIVE HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")

-The following new or revised HKFRSs, potentially relevant to the Company's financial statements, have been issued, but are not yet effective and have not been early adopted by the Company.
-The Company's current intention is to apply these changes on the date they become effective.
+The following new or amended HKFRSs, potentially relevant to the Group's consolidated financial statements, have been issued, but are not yet effective and have not been early adopted by the Group.
+The Group's current intention is to apply these changes on the date they become effective.